All You Need to Know About CCTV Camera Compliance in India

 Previously, only government tenders required STQC certification.
 Now, however, this requirement has been extended to all CCTV cameras sold in India, ensuring safety and security standards across the board.
 This shift not only safeguards data but also encourages local manufacturing, aligning with the ‘Make in India’ initiative by giving preference to CCTV cameras with Indian-sourced components in government tenders.

-CCTV Camera Compliance: Challenges may faced by Manufacturers
+CCTV Camera Compliance: Common Challenges May Faced by Manufacturers

 While these regulations aim to enhance security, they also bring challenges for CCTV Camera manufacturers.
 Testing timelines can vary, often taking 4 to 6 weeks, and certifications may take longer depending on the origin of the products.

-Manufacturers, especially in India, are urged to begin pre-compliance testing early to prepare for the full regulatory implementation which is set for April 2025 as mentioned above.
-This is an important time for the industry to prioritize security, ensuring that India’s digital infrastructure remains protected while supporting local manufacturing.
+Manufacturers, especially in India, are urged to begin pre-compliance testing early to prepare for the full regulatory implementation, which is set for April 2025 as mentioned above.
+This is an important time for the industry to prioritise security, ensuring that India’s digital infrastructure remains protected while supporting local manufacturing.

 By complying with these standards, manufacturers can contribute to a safer, more secure digital landscape in India, meeting regulatory requirements while supporting India’s goals for a secure digital future.